Updated April 24, 2026

 median annual salary

-You'll spend $4k and 4 months to start earning $44k — that's just one month to pay back your training costs, making this one of the fastest payback periods in health care.
+You'll spend $4k and 4 months to start earning $44k — that's 1 month to pay back your training costs, faster than almost any health care career.

 Salaries vary by location and setting.
 Phlebotomists in metropolitan areas and specialty practices typically earn more than the national median.